andrewslotin/michael/README.md

 Once the deploy is done, they all will receive a direct message from deploy bot.

 <img src="../master/docs/deploy-mention-notification.png" alt="Deploy done direct message notification" height="44">

+*Note: no notifications will be sent if the deploy has been aborted.*

+As in case with deploy status in channel topic, you would need to provide [Slack Web API token](https://api.slack.com/docs/oauth-test-tokens) in
+`SLACK_WEBAPI_TOKEN` environment variable to enable this feature.

 ### Persistent deploy statuses